t-mart/wap/docs/commands/build.md

     Windows users will not be able to create symlinks by default.
 There are two options:

-    - Enable developer mode by searching for "developer mode" in Settings and clicking the toggle.
+    - **Recommended** Enable developer mode by searching for "developer mode" in Settings and clicking the toggle.
-      *(Recommended)*

         ![Turning on Developer Mode](../assets/developer-mode.png)